Video Analysis

 Frames 135–138: The light from a distant star overlays and briefly dominates the upward-pulled light from the windowsill.

-Light path bending: The drone’s field warps the paths of incoming light, making a background light source (the star) appear in front of a foreground object (the windowsill).
+The drone’s field warps the paths of incoming light, making a background light source (the star) appear in front of a foreground object (the windowsill).
 This resembles gravitational lensing, where massive objects bend light from background sources.
-The field may also alter light arrival timing, momentarily intensifying or misplacing photons from the star relative to the windowsill’s light, causing the overlay and subsequent disappearance.
-This overlay is not explainable by camera error, parallax, or encoding, and aligns with predictions of how gravitic propulsion can distort light trajectories and apparent spatial relationships in a scene.
+The field may also alter photon arrival timing, momentarily intensifying or misplacing photons from the star relative to the windowsill’s light, causing the overlay and subsequent disappearance.
+Combined with other anomalies, this star overlay is not explainable by camera error, parallax, or encoding.
+However, these anomalies do align with predictions of how gravitic propulsion can distort light trajectories and apparent spatial relationships in a scene.

 Nonlinear Motion Vectors Between the Drone and Star